securzecom/dpdpa-docs/docs/1. Overview/Rights of Data Principals.md

 :::tip Healthcare
 Patient corrects a wrong blood group.
-Provider updates the EHR, **notifies labs** and any care partners, and logs the propagation.
+The provider updates the EHR, notify the laboratory and any care partners, log the change, and proactively inform the patient about any potential risks that could arise from the earlier incorrect information.
 :::

 :::tip Consumer apps